kalmk/cpsc-323-project-1/README.md

 - Python
 - a file for input

-Example to run for a Linux machine:
+To run in Linux:
-- python3 main.py

-or use r.sh
+- python3 main.py or use r.sh
+- make sure the filename is correct
+  - EXAMPLE: main("input.in") or main("case1.in)